 Full disclosure: I’m a mad Star Wars fan like many, many others.
 So it’s safe to say that Rogue One: A Star Wars Story was one of my most anticipated movies of 2016.
 Opposed to the episodic arc that has defined the mega-franchise, the film is a curious entity, a newcomer that either sweetens or sours the potential of George Lucas’ galaxy far, far away to make sustainable bank.
 It needed to stand alone (a phrase now bludgeoned into cliché by critics) but it also had to stitch itself smoothly into Lucas’ original ’77 flick.

-One challenge was the fatalistic flavor of the whole story.
-The general synopsis was written in the opening crawl of the original film.
+So maybe the biggest challenge facing Rogue One was the fatalistic flavor of the whole story.
+After all, the general synopsis was written in the opening crawl of the original film.
 Everyone knows how the story ends—it’s a superb movie called Episode IV: A New Hope.
 This film depends, then, almost entirely, upon the execution of details, on the how?
 How did a group of rebels, hitherto unknown, band together to steal the schematics of a secret planetary super-weapon from the Galactic Empire, which has terrorized the galaxy since the fall of the Old Republic and the Jedi Order?

 Rogue One is an enjoyable, thoroughly entertaining ride that keeps viewers riveted to the adrenaline-soaked narrative.
 But it is unavoidably a dichotomized picture.
 It balances a number of tones and not always well.
-Realism and fantasy, war and fun, terror and excitement, individuals and armies—these are but some of the thematic battles occurring throughout the runtime.
+Realism and fantasy; war and fun; terror and excitement; individuals and armies—these are but some of the thematic battles occurring throughout the runtime.
 The film wants to contain multiple elements while still fitting into the frame of a two-hour motion picture.
-It also distracts, often wonderfully, from its intended effect by scattering its own exuberance in the form of call-backs, cameos and other self-referential tidbits that feed the fan in all us cinephiles.
+It also distracts from its intended effect, often wonderfully, by scattering its own exuberance in the form of call-backs, cameos and other self-referential tidbits that feed the fan in all us cinephiles.

 In addition to telling its straightforward story, the film is also mandated by modern Hollywood to be full of fan service.
 Sometimes it’s amazing and motivated by the narrative, like unseen footage from the original movie appearing in the climatic battle, or bringing back beloved characters via CGI whose actors have sadly passed (such as the comeback of Peter Cushing as one Grand Moff Tarkin).
 Other times it’s purely shoehorned in for the sake of proving that it is a Star Wars movie, like an abrupt shot of C-3PO and R2-D2.
 As a fan I honestly adored them all—as a film lover I was skeptical of their relevance to the actual story.
 All they essentially did was affirm that in a cinematic universe, everything needs to connect to everything else, however slight the connection.
 In this detail there is a danger of overexerting the narrative with the weight of the external world—but Rogue One, clearly stressed from hyped-up expectations, did not buckle.